DanWin/hosting/README.md

 deb tor+http://sdscoq7snqtznauu.onion/torproject.org sid main
 ```

-Copy (and modify according to your needs) the site files in var/www to /var/www and the configuration files in etc to /etc after installation has finished.
-Then restart tor:
+Copy (and modify according to your needs) the site files in `var/www` to `/var/www` and the configuration files in `etc` to `/etc` after installation has finished.
+Then restart some services:
 ```
-service tor restart
+systemctl deamon-reload && service tor restart && service dnsmasq restart
 ```

-Now there should be an onion domain in /var/lib/tor/hidden_service/hostname:
+Now there should be an onion domain in `/var/lib/tor/hidden_service/hostname`:
 ```
 cat /var/lib/tor/hidden_service/hostname
 ```